MathuxNY-73/hackerrank-problems/ProblemSolving/README.md

 - [X] Change the way to read input as it is to slow for TestCase #7 going from 18s to 6s of execution time.
 - [X] Submit solution.
 Got correct
 - [X] Challenge solved.

+### Roads and Libraries
+This is a graph theory challenge from hackerrank.
+The goal is, given a undirected graph, to find the minimum cost to allow access to a library for inhabitants of the country the graph represents.
+I tried to solve this problem with the C++ languages [Problem link](https://www.hackerrank.com/challenges/torque-and-development/problem).
+As of September 18<sup>th</sup>, 2018:
+- [X] Find a first working solution on the sample input
+- [X] Submit solution.
+Got wrong
+- [ ] Challenge solved.
 </details>

 ## Search